A deliciously moist super chocolatey brownie baked with Creme Egg Easter eggs and drizzled with milk and white chocolates. The perfect Easter treat!

 Last but not least, we can’t forget Sarah’s infamous Creme Egg Cheesecake recipe – that thing goes viral every year!

-Seriously, us bloggers love our crème eggs!
+Seriously, we bloggers love our crème eggs!
 What’s your favourite way to eat a crème egg?
 Let me know in the comments!

 The Best Gluten-Free Crème Egg Brownies Recipe